How do I set up an AirBnB listing?

 8. Keep Your Calendar Accurate

 There’s nothing worse than receiving a booking request for a date that’s not available.
-Update your Short-Term Rental calendar regularly and ensure that any listings on other platforms are synced.
+Update your AirBnB calendar regularly and ensure that any listings on other platforms are synced.

 Blocking out dates when you’re unavailable helps prevent cancellations and maintain a good-standing account.
-Hosts who cancel often or have double-bookings quickly drop in Short Term Rental’s rankings.
+Hosts who cancel often or have double-bookings quickly drop in AirBnB rankings.

 9. Make Your Listing Easy to Find